 The School Council has representatives from Reception to Y6.
 It enables children to share their views and offer suggestions for improvement as well as organise events for charity.

-Key highlights during the year include purchasing additional resources for use at play time and organising succesful events for Children in Need and Sports Relief.
+Key highlights during the year include purchasing additional resources for use at play time and organising successful events for Children in Need and Sports Relief.

 Pupils took part in a sponsored run around the playground and sold homemade cakes to raise money for Children in Need.
 The School Council arranged for children to come in pyjamas and onesies to make the day more fun!